 No later than two weeks before your scheduled exam date, complete the Ph.D.
 Examination tab in REGIS - Graduate Degree Progress.
 You will need to submit your examination committee for approval by the Option Representative and the Dean of Graduate Studies and complete the examination details (date, time and location of the exam).
-In addition, you are asked to provide the name you wish to appear on the diploma, the full thesis title, a short thesis title for the diploma and whether or not you plan to participate in the commencement ceremony.
+In addition, you are asked to provide the name you wish to appear on the diploma, the full thesis title, and whether or not you plan to participate in the commencement ceremony.

-Also at this time you are required to submit a complete draft of your thesis to the Graduate Studies Office for proofreading.
+Also at this time you are required to email a complete draft of your thesis to the Graduate Studies Office (gradofc@caltech.edu) for proofreading.

-Before your examination, pick up the proofread copy of the thesis from the Graduate Studies Office.
+Before your examination, the proofread copy of the thesis will be returned to you via email.
 Each member of your committee will be able to post the result of your exam and thesis submission on or after your examination date.
 If you have a subject minor, you must complete the Minor Candidacy form and obtain the minor option representative's signature.
-The minor will appear on the diploma and in the commencement program.
+The minor will appear on the diploma and in the commencement program following the major field of study.